 - Savings or retirement contributions

-These are living expenses, not debts, and lenders exclude them from the DTI calculation.
+These count as living expenses rather than debts, so lenders leave them out of the DTI calculation.

 Step 3: Calculate Your Front-End DTI (Housing Ratio)

-The front-end ratio looks at housing costs alone — before any other debts enter the picture.
+The front-end ratio looks at housing costs alone, before any other debt enters the picture.

 Formula: Proposed monthly housing payment ÷ Gross monthly income × 100